 Invasive Wildlife Species Information

-Invasive Wildlife Species: refers to those animals that are introduced (either on purpose or by accident) into an environment where they were not previously found which have a negative effect on the native species and/or habitat.
+Invasive Wildlife Species: animals that are introduced (either on purpose or by accident) into an environment where they were not previously found that have a negative effect on the native species and/or habitat.

-Native Wildlife Species: refers to those animals which are indigenous to the area.
+Native Wildlife Species: animals that are indigenous to the area, or naturally occurring.

 Why are invasive species a problem?